Federal Work Study

 - If work-study is on your financial aid award and you don’t intend to use it, you can decline the award.
 However, in most cases, getting a work-study job is a good idea, especially if it decreases your student loan borrowing and the amount of student debt you’ll face after graduation.

 - “We would much rather have our students turn to grants, work-study — any other source of aid — before they turn to loans,” says Austin Gentry, admissions advisor at New Mexico State University.

 - Butler University uses the online job search platform called Handshake, to promote open on- and off-campus.
 Whether those are part-time or full-time.
 Work study positions will state "work study" in the title and include a disclaimer in the description to remind students these positions are only for federal work study eligible students.

-- You can opt to get paid by check or direct deposit, or have the money credited to your school account to cover tuition, fees or room and board.
+- You can opt to get paid by check (available for pick up from Student Accounts), via direct deposit, or by having the money credited to your school account to cover tuition, fees, or room and board.
 There’s no requirement that you use the money for anything specific; many students use their work-study paychecks to cover day-to-day living costs.